ALinuxPerson/mcsoft-auth/README.md

 # What this can't do

-This binary can't:
+This program can't:
   * Support skins.
   * Handle errors.
 If an error occurs while during one of the steps, you'll instead get an esoteric error message, probably from serde complaining that it can't be parsed correctly.

 # Technical Information

-The technical information on how this binary works internally can be seen in the (unofficial) [Microsoft Authentication Scheme] documentation, and also by looking at the source code of this binary.
+The technical information on how this program works internally can be seen in the (unofficial) [Microsoft Authentication Scheme] documentation, and also by looking at the source code of this program.

 [Azure application]: https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app
 [Microsoft Authentication Scheme]: https://wiki.vg/Microsoft_Authentication_Scheme